 What resorts are included in the IKON Pass?

-One of the top requested areas is the Winter Park Resort and yes, it’s included with the IKON Pass.
+One of the most sought-after ski areas is the Winter Park Resort; and, yes, it’s included with the IKON Pass.
 Great news, right?
 What other resorts are included?
 Check out the list below.
-While the IKON pass has resorts worldwide, we’ll focus on Colorado.
+While the IKON pass includes resorts worldwide, we’ll focus on Colorado.

 • Winter Park Resort